Sue Kirsa is Chair of the APC. Sue was appointed in February 2018 after 2 years of Board membership.

 Amanda is a registered community pharmacist and a diabetes educator.
 She has owned a pharmacy business in the past.

-Amanda is Acting Chair of the Australian Community Pharmacy Authority.
+She is currently Senior Director at ACT Health, as Acting Chief Pharmacist.
 She has held national and state leadership roles in The Pharmacy Guild.
 She has also worked as a supervisor and assessor with the ACT Pharmacy Board.

 As a preceptor and a pharmacy owner, Amanda has experience in training and mentoring many pharmacy interns.
 She also contributes strategic and governance experience to the APC Board.